tim-janik/beast/README.md

 # INSTALLATION

-In short, Beast needs to be built and installed with:
+Beast needs GNU Make to build under Linux:

-	./configure
-	make
+	make			# build all components
-	make check         # run simple unit tests make install
+	make check		# run unit and audio tests make install		# install under $(prefix)
-	make installcheck  # run audio tests
+	make installcheck	# run installation tests

+The build can be configured with:

+	make default prefix=...
+CXX=...
+CC=...
+CXXFLAGS=...
+	make help		# brief description about build targets

-Note that Beast has to be fully installed to function properly, and that the binaries built in the launchers/ directory have to be installed with permissions of the root user.
+Note that some Beast versions provide a realtime scheduling wrapper in the launchers/ directory which has to be installed with permissions of the root user to work properly.
+Realtime scheduling priority helps to avoid drop outs during audio playback.

 # BINARY PACKAGES